royaloperahouse/digital-blog/content/posts/aws-game-day.md

 Well that sounds a bit grand for something that basically involved skipping stand up to play around on AWS.

-What it involved was watching an intro on Twitch with some very enthusiasitc representatives who explained that we would be acting as employees of a Unicorn rental business whose CEO had recently drawn the ire of Keanu Reeves fans by publicly trash talking him.
+What it involved was watching an intro on Twitch with some very enthusiastic Amazon representatives who explained that we would be acting as employees of a Unicorn rental business whose CEO had recently drawn the ire of Keanu Reeves fans by publicly trash talking him.

 This resulted in some rather strange behaviour on the site namely: